- $88 no-deposit bonus

 Kids using your phone?
 Did your laptop die but you still want to play?

-If you had to break old your old 1st Gen iPad or your circa 2005 laptop it might not cooperate with installing something new.
+If you had to break out your old 1st Geneartion iPad or your circa 2005 laptop, it might not cooperate with installing something new.
 Just load up Instant Play.

 You just don’t feel like installing anything

-I honestly think this is probably the most common use of Instant Play.
+I honestly think this is probably the most common use of Instant Play at 888 Poker.